kimchi-project/ginger/docs/API.md

     * hdds: The temperatures for disk drives in the system, returned by hddtemp.
             These will be in the format { "/dev/sda":102.0 } for each drive.
             The last item in the list will be a the temperature unit.

+### Resource: IBM Serviceable Event Provider (SEP)

+**URI:** /plugins/ginger/ibm_sep

+**Methods:**

+* **GET**: Retrieve a dictionary with the SEP status and subscription information:
+    * status: Status of the SEP agent.
+Can be 'running' or 'not running'.
+    * subscription: Dictionaries with the SEP subscription information:
+        * hostname: Hostname of the host server.
+        * port: Number of the network port used by the SEP agent.
+        * community: SNMP community name which host server is member.
+* **PUT**: Create and/or update a subscription

+*Actions (POST):**

+* start: Start the SEP daemon on host server.
+* stop: Stop the SEP daemon on host server.